isotopp/isotopp.github.io/content/posts/2024-05-31-llms-daheim-mit-ollama.md

 >>> /set parameter num_ctx 65536
 Set parameter 'num_ctx' to '65536'
 >>> """
 ...
-You are an english teacher, summarising a text.
+You are an english teacher.
 ...
-Who are the main characters?
+Summarize the following story,
-...
-What happens?
+... providing an overview over the main characters of the story, ... and a paragraph for each scene or major event that happens in the course of ... the story.
 ...
+As a conclusion, provide context: What is the story about?
 ...
-The text:
 ...
-[Use """ to end multi-line input]
+The story:
 ```

 Wir setzen also `/set verbose`, um Statistiken zu bekommen.